Antize/Temtem-Overlay/README.md

 - **Doesn't** automate any part of gameplay
 - **Doesn't** do anything a player couldn't do themselves using Alt+Tab -> https://temtem.gamepedia.com/Temtem_Wiki

+It's not a cheat, it doesn't do anything more than ALT+TAB and go to the wiki, it doesn't read memory or intercept network data, it just scans a part of the screen (it takes a screenshot and reads the area to look for the name of the enemy Temtem), the data is taken from the official wiki.

 ## Preview
 ![Preview](Preview/Exemple02.png)